mamoore1440/personal-site/src/content/model/HMT-One-Liners.md

 ## Christianity
 * You can take the bible literally at times.
 God is the Logos and Christ is the Truth.
 * You're not even living in the real reality.
 You're living in the cave; there's nothing for you here.
-* Prohibition on anything that be used positively is not Christian.
+* Prohibition on anything that can be used positively is not Christian.
 You are creating a Hard Line that denies the truth at times.
 For instance saying all weed should be banned ignores positive uses for weed.
 This denies the Truth and thus denies Life.
   * This applies to learning to.
 If denied learning about the kaballah you have denied Jesus because you have now denied learning the truth

 ## Higher Vs. Lower Generations